+- Global Select Conservative Fund

+- Global Select Balanced Growth Fund

+- Global Select Growth Fund

 - Mercer Balanced Fund

 - Milford Conservative Fund

 - Milford Balanced Fund

 - Milford Active Growth Fund

 - Milford Aggressive Fund

 - SuperLife Moderate Fund

 - SuperLife Balanced Fund

 - SuperLife Growth Fund

-[^]Fund managers take different approaches to how they manage investments.
+^Fund managers take different approaches to how they manage investments.
 These approaches can be broadly categorised as either Active or Index.
 An active management approach involves a lot of buying and selling of investments with the goal of beating the market.
 Index management minimises buying and selling, instead it looks to match market performance over the long term by constructing portfolios that track a benchmark index.

-The performance of the third party funds is assessed against the indices listed in the Scheme's SIPO.
-The SIPO provides a detailed breakdown of the benchmarking indices and weightings for the third party funds and is available from the AMP website at amp.co.nz/forms and at disclose-register.companiesoffice.govt.nz.
+The Third Party Funds provide access to a range of different investment styles.
+The performance of the Third Party Funds is assessed against the indices listed in the Scheme's SIPO.
+The SIPO provides a detailed breakdown of the benchmarking indices and weightings for the Third Party Funds and is available from the AMP website at amp.co.nz/forms and at disclose-register.companiesoffice.govt.nz.

-Changes to Funds
+Changes to funds

-Under the Trust Deed, AMP can establish separate funds within the Scheme (Funds) for investors to invest in, and can set rules regulating conditions for choosing funds (such as the maximum number of funds an investor can choose or the minimum amounts that need to be invested in a fund).
-The terms and conditions of each Fund include the written SIPO for the Scheme, which sets out how we invest each Fund's assets.
+Under the Trust Deed, AMP can establish separate funds within the Scheme (funds) for investors to invest in, and can set rules regulating conditions for choosing funds (such as the maximum number of funds an investor can choose or the minimum amounts that need to be invested in a fund).
+The terms and conditions of each fund include the written SIPO for the Scheme, which sets out how we invest each fund's assets.

-The names of the Funds established within the Scheme are listed above.
+The names of the funds established within the Scheme are listed above.
 Further details of each can be found in the SIPO and most recent quarterly fund updates.
 A copy of the SIPO for the Scheme and those fund updates are available on the AMP website at amp.co.nz/forms.